mikehess1/Portfolio/readme.txt

-this repository was made to:
--learn using git/github
--practice coding in python
+this repository was created for coding projects in python and java

-feel free to leave suggestions about my code or new features!
+feel free to leave suggestions/feedback about my code